The biggest logistics challenge of a generation

 Simulating the UK vaccination programme

 At 7bridges we use our artificial intelligence to model, plan and optimise the execution of complex logistics networks.
-We’ve used our cutting-edge technology to simulate the rollout of the COVID-19 vaccines in the UK, in order to gain insights into the potential timelines and challenges faced in the quest to reach herd immunity and return to 'normality'.
+We’ve used our cutting-edge technology to simulate the rollout of the COVID-19 vaccines in the UK, to gain insights into the potential timelines and challenges faced in the quest to reach herd immunity and return to 'normality'.

 This first simulation looks at the first phase of the rollout, which is targeting everyone over the age of 50 years old, executed in 7 ‘waves’ and considers the impact of the UK's new 'single jab' strategy and how this changes the prognosis for the country.